ZaighamKH/HTB-Writeups/Challenges/Hardware/BareMetal.md

     print(x)
 ```

-Finally when the script is run we obtain the flag as hypthoesised.
+Finally when the script is run we obtain the flag as hypothesised.
 ```bash
 set_flag:HTB{817......}
 ```